DevelAngel/swayr/README.md

 ## <a id="license">License</a>

-Swayr & Swarybar are licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) (or later).
+Swayr & Swayrbar are licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) (or later).